Tax Information for International Students

 The tax deadline in the United States is April 15.

-You may also need to submit Form 540NR-EZ or 540NR for your California State Taxes.
+You may also need to submit Form 540NR for your California State Taxes.
 Your employer should supply you with the required W-2 forms that you will need to complete the tax forms.
 If you have not received any forms, please contact your employer.

 Some international students may receive this form from your health insurance company to help you prepare your taxes.
 The health